wmutschl/mutschler.eu/content/linux/install-guides/fedora-btrfs-35.md

 - an unencrypted EFI partition for the GRUB bootloader
 - a btrfs-inside-luks partition for the root filesystem containing the default subvolumes `root` for `/` and `home` for `/home`.[^1]
 - there is no need for a swap partition as Fedora creates a [SwapOnZram](https://fedoraproject.org/wiki/Changes/SwapOnZRAM) during start-up
-- automatic system snapshots and backup using [BTRBK](https://github.com/digint/btrbk) which will regularly take (almost instant) btrfs snapshots of the system and send/receive these to a backup disk given a chosen retention policy.
+- automatic system snapshots and backups using [BTRBK](https://github.com/digint/btrbk) which will regularly take (almost instant) btrfs snapshots of the system and send/receive these to a backup disk given a chosen retention policy.
 - Optionally, I will also show how to encrypt the `/boot` partition, so you get a full-disk-encryption-system (including `/boot`) and only one passphrase prompt from GRUB.

 [^1]: Note that in a previous guide for [Fedora 33](../fedora-btrfs-33) I showed how to rename the subvolumes to `@` and `@home` in order to make [Timeshift](https://github.com/teejee2008/timeshift) work properly.
 However, in this guide, I will focus on BTRBK instead of Timeshift as it provides an automatic way to not only make snapshots (like Timeshift) but also to make backups to another disk via btrfs send/receive.